Wait, there's more than Google?

 Wiby has a different philosophy of being the search engine for vintage computers to use.
 And by default, this site takes you to websites that were coded with some of the simplest HTML out there.

 The randomized feature is like being taken on a roller coaster into the 1990s of websites.
-Where it's not just focused on small web designers but in particular the older way that machines from the 1980s and 1990s can understand.
+Where it's not just focused on small web designers, but in particular the older way that machines from the 1980s and 1990s can understand.
 Which could very well be notepad.exe and a lot of time with HTML.
+Also, note that it gives you instructions on how to build your very own search engine, like Wiby, for your own personal applications.
+The best search engine security is starting your own search engine after all!

 Brave Search

 Akin to the browser, Brave claims to be privacy-oriented and able to be completely independent of other search engines.
-That Unlike the others mentioned at the beginning of his article, if the three big tech companies were to die.
+Unlike the others mentioned at the beginning of his article, if the three big tech companies were to die.
 Brave would be totally fine.
 At least according to their FAQ.

-We took a look at Brave back when we did the grand Google Video Monopoly and like a lot of the bigger search engines asking a question as to how their video search results worked led to silence for the most part.
-However, it does seem like they're quietly improving things as quotations didn't work a few months back allowing a person to specify exact works in a search for something like we did with our domain.
+We took a look at Brave back when we did the grand Google Video Monopoly, and like a lot of the bigger search engines, asking a question as to how their video search results worked led to silence for the most part.

-This is by far bigger than the previous three search engines out there.
-However, we're reluctant about Brave as it claims to be independent it's incredibly hard to verify this as the company often keeps quiet on even the things they fix let alone the things people are having a problem with.
-However, if you are looking for a bigger more broad range search engine that isn't Google.
+We're reluctant about Brave as it claims to be independent, but it's incredibly hard to verify this, as the company often keeps quiet on even the things they fix, let alone the things people are having a problem with.
+However, if you are looking for a bigger, broader range search engine that isn't Google.
 Brave would probably be the best go-to search engine on this list.

 Yep Search

 The appeal of the Yep search engine is that it's supposed to find 'relative' search results as well as the absolutes.
-It found our ancient twitch profile but didn't really find any of the other profiles that are floating around out there.
+It found our ancient Twitch profile, but didn't really find any of the other profiles that are floating around out there.
+Now, you see that widget down below?
+It's almost as if Yep isn't confident in its own search results and instead insists that you, the user, give up on them and just use Google/Bing/Mojeek/DuckDuckGo(which is a scraper of Google) instead.

 To that end.
-Yup is probably at the absolute bottom of the list. use Yup if you have no other choice and you still want to get away from the big tech engines.
+Yup is probably at the absolute bottom of the list.
+Use Yup if you have no other choice and you still want to get away from the big tech engines.

 Final thoughts.

-Even if it means stealing data from other sites or implementing widgets made open source from other developers in an effort to keep you the end-user from clicking away.
-Once again this is where Google becomes its own worst enemy.
+Even if it means stealing data from other sites or implementing open-source widgets from other developers in an effort to keep you, the end user, from clicking away.
+Once again, this is where Google becomes its own worst enemy.
 A search engine that never wants you to find a webpage with said results.
 All of this is calculated and manipulated.

-With the death of DMOZ, the last human editable search engine.
-Human Edited sites are a practice that is absolutely necessary on onion services because of engine manipulation.
+With the death of DMOZ, the last human-editable search engine.
+Human-edited sites are a practice that is necessary on onion services because of engine manipulation.
 There is absolutely no checksum for a large corporation to push the engine in a certain direction.
 It's just one algorithm versus another algorithm.
-Combine this with the simple fact that google "gives up" after 1,000 entries.
+Combine this with the simple fact that Google "gives up" after 1,000 entries.
 We have no clue what Google is even indexing.
 Or if those 91.8 million results pictured above are even real.

-The bottom line, using another engine can be an adventure.
+The bottom line: Using another engine can be an adventure.
 And it's worth it!

 That's what server said.